diegotanton/Sibyl-1/README.md

 Volume of stock within the hour
 Other external data sources
 Starting time of interval (9:30 - 10:30am vs. 2:30 - 3:30pm will have different trading volumes / volatility)

+How to incorporate historical information?
+Here's an example below of "good" news that sounds bad:
+'Boeing to pay $244M fine as part of guilty plea over fatal 737 MAX crashes - New York Post' (1) GPT needs to recognize that this news is not reporting for the first time that there was a fatal crash (2) GPT needs to recognize that $244M is much lower than the fine originally proposed For instance, here's a headline from one month earlier:
+"737 Max Crash Victims' Families Seek $25 Billion Fine on Boeing (BA) - Bloomberg"

+Clustering by semantic similarity across all companies: earnings reports vs. analyst ratings, etc.
+    Might need to replace company name in headlines with "company" Clustering to find events within companies - can pass to GPT as historical information:
+    Use DBSCAN or HDBSCAN
+    Use d1024 embeddings + strongly weighted time variable (hours since start of data) Identify cluster score for a real event
+    Use this cluster score to define a rough threshold for future event detection Iteratively create clusters in the data only if cluster is above threshold.
+No clusters formed otherwise Manually inspect identified "events"